sst/sst/www/docs/snippets/WebSocketApi.md

 ## Using the full config

-If you wanted to configure each Lambda function separately, you can pass in the [`FunctionDefinition`](Function.md#functiondefinition).
+Configure each Lambda function separately.

 ```js
 new WebSocketApi(this, "Api", {